 Advertise Lake Vacation Rentals

 Cheatham Lake is approximately 40 feet deep at the dam.
 Cheatham Lake levels are controlled to provide a navigable channel with a minimum depth of 9 feet upstream to Old Hickory Dam.
 Deeper areas are present along the high bluffs found throughout the lake.
 The main lock chamber is 110 feet wide, 800 feet long, and provides a normal lift of 26 feet.
-Also, the chamber requires 17,115,429 gallons of water and approximately 12 minutes to fill.
+The chamber requires 17,115,429 gallons of water and approximately 12 minutes to fill.
 It takes approximately 15 minutes to empty.
 The lock is open to recreational craft at no charge.
 A single lockage takes about 30 minutes.

 Several trails are available for hiking and walking, some with interpretive signage.
 Take a jump back into the past on the Lock A Nature Trail.
 This trail, located in the Lock A Campground, will give you a sense of what it was like to live the life of a lockmaster.
 While you are on the trail, get a bird?s eye view of the river from either of the two overlooks.
 Keep your (bird?s) eyes open for an eagle, hawk, heron or vulture -- or watch a barge tow pass by.
 Starting just west of Ashland City and ending in the Lock A Campground is the Cumberland River Bicentennial Trail.The trail is open daily to hikers,bird watchers, bicyclists, wildflower enthusiasts, horseback riders and all nature fans.
 This 'rails to trails' location follows an old railroad bed for 6.5 miles.

 Copyright © 2007-2014 Lakelubbers LLC.
 All Rights Reserved.